 Hamilton’s Medical Officer of Health has recommended physical distancing measures to prevent the spread of COVID-19, including maintaining a distance of at least two (2) metres from other individuals who are not members of the same household or who are not members of the same social circle.

-On June 11, Ontario entered Step One of the Roadmap to Reopen.
+Ontario is now in Step Three of the Roadmap to Reopen.
 See below a list of sector-specific guidelines for common settings and how they impact your workplace.